World Plants Logo

 "

 The European White Elm is not a particularly attractive or unique species; however, due to its urban tolerance, large size, and attractive shape, it can be a valuable tree in certain scenarios.
-Elms tend to have a bad reputation due to Dutch elm disease, Ulmus laevis less susceptible to this disease, making it a good choice when specifically wanting to plant Elm species. - Madison Cormier
+Elms tend to have a bad reputation due to Dutch elm disease, but Ulmus laevis is less susceptible to this disease, making it a good choice when specifically wanting to plant Elm species.

 Michael Pascoe, NDP., ODH., CLT., MSc.
 (Plant Conservation)